Mujeebunnisa/backend/README.md

 ## Note: To run LoadBalancer type in minikube using minikube tunnel(start this service in seperate terminal) without which external IP would not be generated
+minikube tunnel

 ## Deploy using helm chart
 helm install backend backend-helm-chart

 ### To change the value of name
 helm install  --set envNameValue="<your value>" backend backend-helm-chart